coddx-hq/coddx-alpha/README.md

 - Work with any programming languages.
 - Templating syntax.
-- Store templates as a single file (can be commited to git, shared with others).
+- Store templates as a single file (can be committed to git, shared with others).
-- Auto create sub-directories.
+- Auto-create sub-directories.
 - Built-in params (fileName, date, time, etc.).
 - Custom params.
 - Context menu to generate files/directories from anywhere.